Understanding reverse logistics: A business & eCommerce perspective

 The cost of return shipping is relatively high for the value of the product returned in eCommerce.
 On average, product returns adds anywhere between 8-10% of the cost price to the total cost price of the product.
 To better explain, the cost of reverse logistics of a product is usually 1.5x higher than the cost of forward logistics.
 There are several reasons for the same, which are addressed ahead in the article.

-Process of reverse logistics in the industrial sector
+What is the process flow of reverse logistics in the industrial sector?

 Return shipping in the industrial sector is a common occurrence as well.
 It is primarily related to managing returns and buying surplus goods and materials.
 However, the process and steps vary across industries.